pellevink/HunterHelper/README.md

 By default, ALL hunter spells that require ranged weapons will be enabled, EXCEPT Scatter Shot.
 Any newly learned ranged spells will have the auto shot activation enabled.

+## Recommended Add Ons
+For maximum enjoyment, also consider using https://github.com/pellevink/ToastMaster with this Addon.

 ## Features

 ### Spammable Auto Shot - Prevent Auto Shot Off Toggle